Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Late client payments cost freelancers more than just delayed cashflow.
-At 8% cost of capital (what the money could earn elsewhere) a 5,000 invoice 60 days late costs 66 in opportunity.
-Add 3 hours chasing at 75/hour (225) and total late cost is 291 per invoice.
+Late client payments cost more than just delayed cashflow.
+At an 8% cost of capital (what the money could earn elsewhere), a 5,000 invoice paid 60 days late carries 65.75 in lost opportunity.
+Adding 3 hours of chasing time at 75 an hour (225 in admin cost) brings the total late-payment cost to 290.75 per invoice — roughly 5.8% of the invoice value spent on costs that the client triggered, not the work.

 A worked example